IAccessible/IAccessible.github.io/_pages/design.md

 ---
-title: Review Design for Accessibility permalink : /design
+title: Accessibility Design and User research permalink : /design
 ---
 By considering accessibility and getting inputs  from real users with disabilities during design, you can save more than 60% of accessibility bugs later in your product lifecycle.